ArKaRaShi/git-commands-workshop/README.md

 Make a Change <a name="makechange"></a>
 -------------
+- Add files to stage
 	```sh
 	git add <file>
 	```

-	use "." for add all your current files
+	**use "." for add all your current files**
+- Commit all staged files to git repo
 	```sh
 	git commit -m <"recommend comment about your change">
 	```